 Have the VERY BEST TIME at Splashway Waterpark & Campgrounds.
 Stay in the Splashway Cabins (and find the Splashway Campground map HERE)!

-This trip to Splashway Waterpark was AMAZING.
 My kids got to go camping and stay in the Splashway cabins, I got to have all the amenities of home AND we got to visit a big waterpark!

 As far as camping goes, I like the bonfires and outdoor activities but I prefer to stay somewhere with running water, air conditioning and a bed!

 Well, at Splashway Waterpark & Campground, we had an air conditioned Splashway cabin with a full kitchen, bathroom, bedroom, loft and screened in porch!
 Here the kids could play at the playground right outside our door, roast marshmallows over the fire and run wild... and then come inside for showers, bathrooms and air conditioning.

 You can find the Splashway Campground map HERE.

 At the Campground: